 Slavic community reported good relationship with the Portland Police Bureau due to the work of the Slavic Advisory Council

-Community members reported diminishing fate in the City due to the recent Oregonian’s articles regarding the settlement of Captain Kruger
+Community members reported diminishing faith in the City due to the recent Oregonian articles regarding the settlement with Captain Kruger

 IPR caseload is currently at 22 which is a decrease over the last several weeks

-There are currently 3 open Officers involved shooting
+There are currently 3 open officer-involved shooting cases

-Ms. Donegan asked how many CRC members IPR currently recruiting for?
+Ms. Donegan asked how many CRC members is IPR recruiting for?

-We are currently looking for 5 positions and 3 of the positions are current CRC members
+IPR is currently looking for 5 positions,3 of which are for expiring terms of current CRC members

 Ms. Tuller asked about IPR involvement with Captain Kruger’s settlement

-No this is the feedback that Irene Konev received from the community
+IPR was not involved in the settlement, this was the feedback Irene Konev received from the community

-6:00 pm—6:15 pm Chair’s Report (CRC Chair David Denecke)
+6:00 pm—6:15 pm Chair’s Report (CRC Vice-Chair David Denecke)

 Chair Paris was unable to attend the meeting